-University of Minnesota tenured or tenure-track faculty or Principal Investigator-qualified P&A staff may apply to become affiliated with the Consortium on Law and Values in Health, Environment & the Life Sciences.
-The Consortium will help affiliated members develop interdisciplinary connections, put forward research proposals, and build additional ties to the law and policy community.
-To learn how to apply, visit our Consortium Policies page.
+Eligible University of Minnesota faculty and staff may apply to become affiliated with the Consortium on Law and Values in Health, Environment & the Life Sciences.
+The Consortium will help affiliate members develop interdisciplinary connections, put forward research proposals, and build additional ties to the law and policy community.
+To learn about eligibility and how to apply, visit our Consortium Policies page.

 Prof. Katherine Klink, PhD

 Associate Professor, Department of Geography, Environment and Society

 Prof. Klink's training is in geography, meteorology, and climatology.
 A common theme throughout her academic career has been the interplay of climate variability and how humans choose to live in the world.
 She is also interested more broadly in ethical, legal, and societal aspects of climate change adaptation and mitigation.
 Her primary research focus is on wind climatology with applications to wind energy.
 Her secondary focus is on climate applications in agriculture, specifically how climate changes may be affecting the productivity of small grains in Minnesota and the upper Midwest.